jasonmacduffie/Nephelai/README.md

       <td>Harvester of Mortals</td>
       <td>Female</td>
       <td>War, Torture</td>
       <td>Lize's sphere is called the Reaping Grounds.
 Endless fields of wheat are fed by the blood of mortals who her cultists have tortured and slain.
 Mortals who are phased into her sphere are subject to eternal torment by her Cthonic minions, the Tormentors.
-These Tormentors are eight-foot-tall muscular humanoids with horns, crimson skin, and hooked tails.
+These Tormentors are eight-foot-tall muscular humanoids with horns, crimson skin, leathery wings, and hooked tails.
 Lize's cults are called the Overvelderlads, aspiring conquerors who summon Cthonian servants to aid in their conquest of all of Conliah.
 Her symbol is a helmet, shield and spear.</td>
     </tr>
     <tr>
       <td>Uluzing</td>